-CBT Comparable Accommodation PBT Accommodation PBT Administration Guidelines ELA/Literacy Selected Response Options 19 Speech-to-Text Human Scribe Human Signer Assistive Technology Device ELA/ Literacy Selected Response Options 19 Accommodation will list Speech-to-Text, Human Scribe, Human Signer, or External Assistive Technology Device.
-Test Administrator Training: Test Administrators providing the scribe accommodation must review: Appendix C: Protocol for the Use of the Scribe Accommodation and for Mathematics Response Options • Speech-to-Text Mathematics Response Options • Speech-to-Text the Scribe Accommodation and for Transcribing Student Responses.
+CBT Comparable Accommodation PBT Accommodation PBT Administration Guidelines • ELA/ Literacy Selected Response Options 19 Before Testing: Accommodation will list Speech-to-Text, Human Scribe, Human Signer, or External Assistive Technology Device in Pearson Access.
+Test Administrator Training: Test Administrators providing the scribe accommodation must review: Appendix C: Protocol for the Use of the Scribe Accommodation and for Transcribing Student Responses.
 Appendix K: Human Signing Guidelines (signers only).
-Note: Check BIE policy in Appendix C of the Test Coordinator Manual to see if there are Human Scribe Human Signer Assistive Technology Device Human Scribe Human Signer Assistive Technology Device additional requirements for the use of the Human Scribe accommodation for ELA/Literacy.
+Note: Check BIE policy in Appendix C of the Test Coordinator Manual to see if there are additional requirements for the use of the Human Scribe accommodation for ELA/ Literacy.
 During Testing: Student dictates responses either verbally, using an external speech-to-text device, an augmentative/assistive communication device (e.g., picture/word board), or by dictating, signing, gesturing, pointing, or eye-gazing.
 The student must be tested in a separate setting.
 The student must be familiar with any assistive technology external device used for test administration.
-Responses must be transcribed exactly as dictated/signed (e.g., the human scribe/ signer may not change, embellish, or interpret a student's responses when transcribing) into the student's standard test booklet or answer document.
+After Testing: Responses must be transcribed exactly as dictated/signed (e.g., the human scribe/ signer may not change, embellish, or interpret a student's responses when transcribing) into the student's standard test booklet or answer document.
 Only transcribed responses will be scored.
 Refer to Appendix C: Protocol for the Use of the Scribe Accommodation and for Transcribing Student Responses for protocol.
 Test Administrators are responsible for collecting all paper nonscorable student work created using assistive technology devices.
-Test-related content must be deleted from all devices.
-Nonscorable student work must be securely shredded.
+Test-related content must be work created using assistive technology